SharePoint Storage Limitations

 To access storage metrics, navigate to the SharePoint admin center and click on the appropriate link for the site you want to review.
 In the site settings menu, select site, information to view detailed storage and configuration data.
 You can also select View to customize how storage metrics or site details are displayed.

 Within site settings, detailed site information is available for administrators to review storage usage, configuration details, and permissions.
-This helps ensure that storage limits are managed effectively and that any issues can be addressed promptly.
+This helps ensure that SharePoint storage limits are managed effectively and that any issues can be addressed promptly.

 Access Storage Metrics via Site Collection Administration